taylorsmcclure/process-memory-monitor/README.md

 ### How to test

 **NOTE** You must have an AWS account and keypair with EC2 and VPC full access for this to work.
-You will also be spinning up AWS resources which will incure charges to your AWS account.
+You will also be spinning up AWS resources which will incur charges to your AWS account.
 You are responsible for any charges due to AWS resources running in your account.
 To make sure everything is cleaned up use `terraform destroy`.

 1. Use `make init` to generate your python virtual environment as well as a private key to use for testing.